-34 CFR 690.5 - Ineligibility due to assistance from non-Federal grants.
+34 CFR 690.5 - Ineligibility due to grant or scholarship assistance from non-Federal grants.

-A student shall not be eligible for a Federal Pell Grant for an award year during which the student receives grant aid from non-Federal sources including States, eligible institutions, or private sources, in an amount that equals or exceeds the student’s cost of attendance for the award year
+(a) A student shall not be eligible for a Federal Pell Grant for an award year during which the student receives grant or scholarship assistance from non-Federal sources including States, eligible institutions, or private sources, in an amount that equals or exceeds the student’s cost of attendance for the award year;

+(b) Grant or scholarship assistance from non-Federal sources does not include sources that are excluded under Section 480(i) of the Higher Education Act of 1965, as amended.

 34 CFR 690.80(d)

 (d) Receipt of assistance from non-Federal grants.
-If at any time during the award year the student receives from non-Federal sources that equals or exceeds the student’s cost of attendance as described in 34 CFR 690.5, the institution must either reduce the non-Federal assistance until it does not equal or exceed the student’s cost of attendance or return all of the Federal Pell Grant funds that the student received for that award year.
+If, prior to the final disbursement of a student’s Pell Grant for an award year, the institution becomes aware that the student has received or will receive grant or scholarship assistance from non-Federal sources that equals or exceeds the student’s cost of attendance as described in 34 CFR 690.5, the institution must either—

+(1) Reduce the non-Federal grant or scholarship assistance until it does not equal or exceed the student’s cost of attendance; or

+(2) Return all of the Federal Pell Grant funds that the student received for that award year and cancel any future disbursements of such funds for that award year.

 34 CFR 690.91 – Definitions

-Recognized postsecondary credential: A credential consisting of an industry-recognized certificate or certification, a certificate of completion of an apprenticeship, a license recognized by the State involved or Federal Government, or an associate or baccalaureate degree, that meets the requirements under 34 CFR 668.8
+Recognized postsecondary credential: A credential consisting of an industry-recognized certificate or certification, a certificate of completion of an apprenticeship, a license recognized by the State involved or Federal Government, or an associate or baccalaureate degree.

 * * *